Bleuje/processing-animations-code/code/fluidsphereobstacle/README.md

 - a repulsive field (might be the most technical part of the code)
 - some perlin noise

 Once the particle paths are computed, [replacement technique](https://bleuje.com/tutorial4/) is used to show particles following them.
+It's also using interpolation between computed positions of the simulation [(tutorial)](https://bleuje.com/tutorial7/).

 A black sphere is then simply drawn, its position and size ahve been adjusted experimentally.